vtt-scp/python-dev-env/README.md

 With the remote development extensions (`Remote - SSH` or `Dev Containers`) VSCode can connect to another computer over SSH or to a running container.
 The development environment is then fully contained on the remote machine or container.
 More info [here](https://code.visualstudio.com/docs/remote/remote-overview).

 ## Debugger
-Run a Python file with a debugger by pressing `F5` with a Python file active in the editor.
-VS Code automatically loads environment variables from `.env` file when running scripts via the debugger.
+Debugging configuration can be found in `.vscode/launch.json`.
+Run the specified debugging configuration by pressing `F5`.
+As configured, VS Code automatically loads environment variables from `.env` file when running via the debugger.
 More info [here](https://code.visualstudio.com/docs/editor/debugging).

 # Other